 Whether you’re looking for alpine lakes, volcanic peaks, or waterfalls, Lassen has you covered.
 Here are the 5 best places to elope in Lassen Volcanic National Park.

 Tackle the highest peak in Lassen Volcanic National Park, Lassen Peak, and stand atop an active volcano.
 The trail is relatively short, at 2.5 miles each way, but with an elevation gain of 2,000 feet, the steep ascent makes this hike one of the more difficult in the park.
 However, the views from the top are unbeatable.
 Take in sweeping views of the valley floor, nearby lakes, and even Mt.
-Shasta.
+Shasta on a clear day.
 There is no better place in the park for a mountaintop ceremony.

 While the name is intimidating, Bumpass Hell is what makes Lassen known as a “mini Yellowstone.”
-Bubbling mud pots, sulfur vents, and boiling pools make this 2.7 mile roundtrip walk well worth the effort.
-This is a stunning, colorful hike among some of the most unique scenery you can find.
-This walk is great for people of all ages.
+Bubbling mud pots, sulfur vents, and boiling pools make this 2.7 mile roundtrip walk an unforgettable experience.
+This is a stunning, colorful hike among some of the most unique scenery you can find and is a great trail for people of all ages.
 This is one of the more popular trails in the park, so plan your trip here to be around sunrise or sunset.

 Manzanita Lake is one of the most photographed lakes in Lassen.
-This area is one of the most well-known camping spots in the park, so this lake can get a bit busy.
+This area is one of the most well-known camping spots in the park, so the lake can get a bit busy, especially in the summer.
 However, visit during sunrise or sunset and see the beauty this area has to offer.
 This is the perfect location for elopements with friends and family, as there is no hiking required.
 I personally adore this location in the fall.

 Kings Creek Falls

 If you’re a lover of waterfalls, be sure to consider Kings Creek Falls for your Lassen elopement location.
 The 2.8 mile roundtrip trail starts at a meadow and ends at a viewing platform of the falls.
 Along the way, there are gorgeous groves of trees, sweeping overlooks, and rushing water.
-This is one of the best spots to see the beauty of Lassen.
+This is one of the best spots to see all the beauty that Lassen has to offer.

 Ridge Lakes is one of my personal favorite spots in the park.
 The hike there is only one mile.
 However, with 1,000 feet of elevation gain, it’s steep.
 Don’t let this deter you though!
 This is a true gem.
 The first section of the hike takes you past hot pools and mud pots, followed by alpine meadows, and finally, ending at the alpine lake with turquoise waters.
 It’s truly the perfect place for a ceremony and perhaps a celebratory picnic.